ANNEBORTOLI/users-validations/README.md

 - Everyone can delete a user;

 - The User's model should validate the name, email, phone, and CPF format before saving and display an error message if it's invalid;
+- Pagination was added to the users list with _gem pagy_, only 10 users per page;
 - To validate the CPF attribute we use the _gem 'cpf_cnpf'`_.
 A valid CPF includes the following formats:

   `[ 33638551687, 096.040.054-05]`